-NOTE: Where a writ is noted on title, this dealing form must be lodged in paper, unless the judgment creditor consents to the Transfer of a Timeshare or the writ is removed.
+NOTE: Where a writ is noted on title, this dealing form must be lodged as a Dealing with Exception, unless the judgment creditor consents to the Transfer of a Timeshare or the writ is removed.

 NOTE: Both the transferor and transferee must be represented in the workspace for this dealing form.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must:

 - verify their Client’s identity

 - establish their Client’s right to deal with the land

 - have a properly completed and executed Client Authorisation form and

 - retain evidence that supports the dealing (see Supporting Evidence below).

 The Subscriber must also certify that they have taken reasonable steps to ensure that the instrument is correct and compliant with relevant law and any Prescribed Requirement.